 The Kinsta Advantage: Cloudflare’s Enterprise-Level Firewall

 Kinsta leverages Cloudflare’s enterprise-level firewall to protect customer websites.
 Cloudflare’s firewall lets us block malicious traffic, and our Cloudflare integration includes free distributed denial of service (DDoS) protection.
-That means better protection for your WordPress site.
+That means better protection for your site.

 6. Control Panel